 - Employers must verify employment eligibility through Form I-9.
 This requirement applies to every employee, full- and part-time, regardless of citizenship or immigration status, except for those hired before November 7, 1986.

-What is the current Form I-9?
+What is the Current Form I-9?

-Per the USCIS, changes for 2024 include:
+Per the USCIS, changes made in 2023 included:

 - Reduced Sections 1 and 2 to a single-sided sheet